 Make a detailed plan

-Because of this limited free time, you need to make a plan and create a schedule of your tasks and activities that you want to work on to achieve your goals.
-Having a plan will help you get focused, will minimize the time wasters, will keep you on the right track and will lead you to accomplish things that are important to you.
+Because of this limited free time, you need to make a plan and create a schedule of tasks and activities that you want to work on to achieve your goals.
+Having a plan will help you get focused, will reduce the time wasters, will keep you on the right track and lead you to do things that are important to you.
 You will be more productive with your time.

 What story do you want to tell your first time visitors?
 Your core message shouldn’t be too hard to find.
 Visitors should know straight after entering what your blog is about and what you can help them with.

 Spice up the sidebar?
 Simplify the navigation?
 Add more strategic focus?
 Put your best content in front of them.
 Introduce them to your topic, put sticky posts on your front page and links in your navigation menu.
 This way you will engage more of your first time visitors and convert more of them into loyal fans, subscribers and customers.